Home » Sweet & Savory Breads » Crescent Rolls

 • Prepare Pans – Line a large baking pan or two standard size baking pans with parchment paper sprayed with cooking spray.

-• Roll Dough – Remove dough from refrigerator and turn out onto a lightly floured surface turning to coat kneading just until it’s no longer sticky.
-Divide into 2 even halves.
-Using a floured rolling pin roll out each dough half into a circle similar to a pizza crust, ⅛-¼ inch thick Use a pizza wheel or pastry cutter to cut into 12 equal size triangles.
+• Divide the Dough – Divide into 2 even halves.
+Using a floured rolling pin roll out each dough half into a circle, then use a pizza wheel or pastry cutter to cut into 12 equal size wedges.

 • Assemble – Tightly roll each triangle beginning at the widest edge to form the crescent.
 Place on the baking sheet, point side down at least 2 inches apart.
 Cover with a damp towel and allow to rise in a warm draft free place for 2 hours or until doubled in size (Rise time will depend on the ambient temperature.)

-• Bake – Bake per the recipe in a preheated 375°F oven brushed with melted butter.
+• Oven – Bake per the recipe in a preheated 375 degree f oven brushed with melted butter and serve.

 how-do-you-make-homemade-crescent-rolls

-• When starting with the yeast, if it doesn’t bloom or become frothy with bubbles on top throw it out and start over.
+• Use Fresh Yeast – When starting with the yeast, if it doesn’t bloom or become frothy with bubbles on top throw it out and start over.

-• When adding the flour to the yeast mixture it may seem lumpy at first, but it will smooth out and become a dough once all mixed together.
+• Don’t Overwork the Dough – When adding the flour to the yeast mixture it may seem lumpy at first, but it will smooth out and become a dough once all mixed together.
 You’ll note the kneading for this recipe isn’t as long as when making a classic dinner roll or pizza dough where the goal is developing the gluten in the flour.
 This is by design, as it results in a tender airy crescent roll.

-• The longer the dough stays in the refrigerator, the stickier it can become.
+• Sticky Dough – The longer the dough stays in the refrigerator, the stickier it can become.
 Forming the dough into crescent rolls within a few hours is recommended.
+It’s perfectly fine to chill the dough overnight once forms into rolls.

-• Expounding further on how long to chill the dough, for the best results and the easiest dough to work with, only refrigerate for 2-3 hours.
+• Chilling the Dough – Expounding further on how long to chill the dough, for the best results and the easiest dough to work with, only refrigerate for 2-3 hours.
 That said, once they’re formed into crescents, you can cover the pan and chill until baking.

-• Store baked crescent rolls in an airtight container chilled or at room temperature for up to 2 days.
-Reheat in the microwave.
+• Leftovers – Store baked crescent rolls in an airtight container chilled or at room temperature for up to 2 days.

 More Southern Bread Recipes to Make